 Guitars can be electric or acoustic.
 If it’s the former, then you need an amplifier to project the sounds coming from your instrument.
 When talking about the latter, there are several families of acoustic guitar.
 These include the jazz guitar or archtop guitar, the steel-string acoustic guitar, or the classical guitar, aka a Spanish guitar.

 Technically, a guitar is a chordophone, which is just another way of saying that string vibrations produce its sound.
 A guitar may have steel or nylon strings, and most have wooden bases.
-The average amount of strings on a guitar is six, but it’s possible for the instrument to contain more.
+The average amount of strings on a guitar is six, but it’s possible for the instrument to contain seven or more.

 What Is a Ukulele?